-ARTC's ATMS project has completed the proof of concept stage, and is now moving into a field trial phase to demonstrate the functionality of the system in a live environment.
+The project has completed the proof of concept stage, and is now moving into a field trial phase between Port Augusta and Whyalla (SA) to demonstrate the functionality of the system in a live environment.

 ARTC has previously identified that a commercial case existed for roll-out of the ATMS system in the Hunter Valley, where the capabilities of the system may both allow some projects to be deferred, and the construction cost of others to be reduced.